-For up-to-the-minute news about the IAM, you can track the Machinists Union on Twitter.
-Sign up to follow the Machinists Union at http://twitter.com/MachinistsUnion, or click on the Twitter icon at the top of any page on www.goiam.org.
+For up-to-the-minute news about the IAM, you can track the Machinists Union on X. Sign up to follow the Machinists Union at x.com/MachinistsUnion, or click on the X icon at the top of any page on www.goiam.org.